By Myanmar specialist Rebecca

 But, if you’ve more time, then getting around by boat, train and car gives you access to the smaller communities and undiscovered corners of rivers and lakes, and a chance to mingle with locals, either at a roadside café, on a busy riverside jetty or across the aisle of a train carriage.

-One final option which will get you even closer to the culture and its people, is a walking or trekking holiday in Burma.
+One final option which will get you even closer to the culture and its people, is a walking or trekking holiday in Myanmar.

-The best time to honeymoon in Burma is November through until March when temperatures are likely to be in the mid to high twenties and the weather is warm and dry.
+The best time to honeymoon in Myanmar is November through until March when temperatures are likely to be in the mid to high twenties and the weather is warm and dry.